Borderline Personality Disorder Manipulation: Signs and How to Respond

 Passive-Aggressive Tactics and Guilt-Tripping

-For example, they might say, “I guess you don’t care about me anymore,” instead of talking openly.
+For example, they might say, "I guess you don't care about me anymore," instead of talking openly.
 These behaviors show emotional pain, not just frustration.
 Understanding this can help you respond kindly while keeping your limits.
+By staying calm and encouraging honest talks, you can stop confusion.
+This also helps create a more caring and supportive space for addressing emotional needs.

 Responding to Manipulative Behaviors